yigitm/Newsweek/README.md

 - This project covers the following Bootstrap 4, HTML and CSS3 concepts.
 - Main responsive layout is created with Bootstrap.
-- Except the specific sections / areas; focused to use Bootstrap 4 CSS classes.
+- Except the specific sections / areas; I focused to use Bootstrap 4 CSS classes.
-- Two breakpoints are used for reponsive design: min-width: 768px. & min-width: 992px.
+- Two main breakpoint is used for reponsive design: min-width: 768px. & min-width: 992px.
 - Fixed, relative, absolute positionings are used for some positioning needs.

 ## Built With :

-- Bootstrap 4
+- Bootstrap v4.5.0
 - HTML
 - CSS
 - Font awesome & Google Fonts